-- Based on land availability, planning policies, and regional growth trends, the Anacostia Waterfront area is projected to more than double its population between 2005 and 2025.
+- 1906.1 Based on land availability, planning policies, and regional growth trends, the Anacostia Waterfront area is projected to more than double its population between 2005 and 2025.
 The Planning Area is expected to grow from 8,100 households in 2005 to 17,500 households in 2025, with a projected increase in population from 14,700 to 33,100.
 Much of the growth is expected to consist of moderate to high density residential development along the Washington Channel and Near Southeast, and on the east side of the waterfront at Poplar Point.
 The Waterfront Planning Area represents 17 percent of the household growth expected in the District of Columbia over the next 20 years.
-1906.1 - The number of jobs is expected to increase from about 32,500 in 2005 to 57,900 in 2025.

-Much of the increase is anticipated to occur in the vicinity of M Street SE and along
+1906.1 - 1906.2 The number of jobs is expected to increase from about 32,500 in 2005 to 57,900 in 2025.
+Much of the increase is anticipated to occur in the vicinity of M Street SE and along South Capitol Street, Job growth in this Planning Area represents more than one-fifth of the citywide 20 year total.
+1906.2

-South Capitol Street.
-Job growth in this Planning Area represents more than one-fifth of the citywide 20 year total.
-1906.2 - 1907 Planning and Development Priorities See Introduction for a description of engagement activities. - Planning issues along the Anacostia Waterfront were discussed at many of the Comprehensive Plan workshops held in 2005 and 2006, particularly at meetings conducted on Capitol Hill and in Southwest DC.
+1907 Planning and Development Priorities See Introduction for a description of engagement activities.

+- 1907.1 Planning issues along the Anacostia Waterfront were discussed at many of the Comprehensive Plan workshops held in 2005 and 2006, particularly at meetings conducted on Capitol Hill and in Southwest DC.
 Priorities for this area were more explicitly stated during the previous three-year process that led to the development of the Anacostia Waterfront Framework plan.
 Concurrent planning programs for the Southwest Waterfront, Reservation 13, and the Near Southeast in the early 2000s involved hundreds of District residents.
 Since 2000, several citizens advisory groups, focus groups, and design charrettes have been convened, providing additional opportunities to identify key issues and goals.
 1907.1 - 1907.2 The Comprehensive Plan responds to the key messages provided by the community at these meetings.
-These are summarized below: 1907.2 - a.
+These are summarized below: 1907.2 a.
 The river has come to symbolize the widening social and economic divide in the city, separating "east" from "west" and presenting a challenge to the city's goal of growing more inclusively.
 It should instead become a unifier and a source of economic opportunity for the neighborhoods on its shores.
 The waterfront should unite the city physically, economically, and socially.
-This will require redefining its image and identity, and fundamentally redirecting growth patterns in the city toward emerging waterfront areas. - b.
+This will require redefining its image and identity, and fundamentally redirecting growth patterns in the city toward emerging waterfront areas.

+Commented: Sections 1906.1, 1907.1, 1907.2 in their entirety highlight the goals of the community culled from multiple community meetings and memorialized in the Small Area Plan and should not be deleted.
+Additional comments suggest appropriate approaches to specific subparagraphs of 1902.2 b.
 Revitalizing the waterfront must not be done at the expense of the established communities that exist near its shoreline.
 Existing neighborhoods and important community institutions should be conserved and should be the focus of reinvestment during the coming years.
 Residents must have a say in the future of the waterfront and should be protected from displacement as change occurs.
 Within new neighborhoods, diverse housing choices should be provided so that a mix of household types and incomes are accommodated.
 Affordable housing for working families and for the city's poorest residents must be part of this equation.
 Social and economic diversity must be respected.